syncfusion-content/xamarin-docs/Xamarin/ListView/Getting-started.md

 ## Create a Simple SfListView

 This section explains how to create a SfListView, and configure it.
-The [SfListView](https://www.syncfusion.com/xamarin-ui-controls/xamarin-listview) control can be configured entirely in C# code, or by using XAML markup.
+The Xamarin ListView (SfListView) control can be configured entirely in C# code, or by using XAML markup.
 This is how the control will look like on iOS, Android, and Windows devices.

 ![Xamarin.Forms listview](SfListView_images/SfListView-Xamarin_img1.jpg)